 Carpenter ants like certain types of insulation due to its moist and warm properties which make it an ideal structure to build a nest in.
 While fibreglass and other types of foam insulations can be shelters for carpenter ants, you just may be in luck if your attic and walls are lined with cellulose insulation.
-This type of insulation is usually not a preferred nesting area for carpenter ants due to the fact that the outer layer of cellulose insulation is coated in repellent chemicals.
-It is best to get rid of carpenter ants through a reputable pest control service such as Carpenter Ant Pest Control Toronto to deal with your issue effectively!
+This type of insulation is usually not a preferred nesting area for carpenter ants due to the fact that the outer layer of cellulose insulation is coated in repellent chemicals, however some homeowners can find ants in attic.

 Although they do not like this type of insulation, there have been reported instances of carpenter ant activity in cellulose insulation in Toronto.
 If you notice or suspect that carpenter ants have started nesting in your home’s cellulose insulation, it is important to contact a pest control specialist to assess the situation.
 This could be a sign that the nearby wooden structures within your home are at capacity for colonies, and the ants are now forced to branch out to other structures to set up new colonies.

 Cellulose insulation is the preferred type of insulation for homeowners due to its breathability as well as its chemical properties which deter certain insects and fire accelerants.
 Carpenter ants will avoid nesting in cellulose insulation at all costs due to the boric acid coating, therefore, if you see evidence of their presence, something might not seem right.
 A pest control Toronto professional will be able to diagnose what is causing the ants to choose chemical-coated cellulose insulation, which at its worst, is likely due to an overflow of wooden structures.